 A temple of bone is more than a temple of stone.
 (Proverb)

-The bone-temple normally refers to the living body.
-The proverb seems derived from the Biblical "Your body is a temple . . .
+The bone-temple normally refers to the living body, quite as in the Biblical "Your body is a temple . . .
 Therefore honour God with your body [1 Corinthians 6:20]" and "We are the temple of the living God."
 [2 Cor 6:16].
 Or if you don't feel like a holy, living temple, try to make it cosy there.
 Good health and thriving may be made and retained as time goes by.

 The realization of God is enough for me.
 What does it matter if I don't know Sanskrit?
 [Ramakrishna, Rap 407]

-If you bear that in mind and stick to "superior biological value first," for example when sightseeing buildings and the like made of stone, much could go better for you, as you would have a good cue as to what to really appreciate, for example a happy little lamb rather than the stone temple behind it.
-Anyway, do as you please in these matters; there may be some value in taking snapshots of Stonehenge too, for social reasons.
-But getting one's values all right, matters.
+If you bear that in mind and stick to "superior biological value first," for example when sightseeing buildings and the like made of stone, much could go better for you, as you would have a good cue as to what to really appreciate.
+It could well be a happy little lamb rather than the stone temple behind it.
+Anyway, there may be some value in taking snapshots of Stonehenge too, for social reasons.
+But it matters to get one's values proper, and above conformity if needs be.

 A Temple that Slid into the Sea